erikdubois/Arc-Theme-Colora/README.md

 **0. Get the source**

-Get the latest version from horst, clone the repository with
+Get the latest version from Horst - Arc Theme, clone the repository with

     git clone https://github.com/horst3180/arc-theme --depth 1 && cd arc-theme

-Get the latest version from Arc-Colora, clone the repository with
+Get the latest version from Arc Colora, clone the repository with

     https://github.com/erikdubois/arc-theme-colora && cd arc-theme-colora